Usman Qadir: International career

 In October 2019, he was named in Pakistan's Twenty20 International (T20I) squad for their series against Australia, but he did not play.
 In January 2020, he was again named in Pakistan's T20I squad, this time for their series against Bangladesh.
 In October 2020, he was named in a 22-man squad of "probables" for Pakistan's home series against Zimbabwe.
 On 29 October 2020, he was named in Pakistan's One Day International (ODI) squad for the first match against Zimbabwe.
 He made his T20I debut for Pakistan, against Zimbabwe, on 7 November 2020, picking up his first ever international wicket.
 In November 2020, he was named in Pakistan's 35-man squad for their tour to New Zealand.
 In March 2021, he was named in Pakistan's ODI squad for their series against South Africa.
 He made his ODI debut for Pakistan, against South Africa, on 7 April 2021.

 In September 2021, he was named as one of three travelling reserve players in Pakistan's squad for the 2021 ICC Men's T20 World Cup.

+Qadir formally announced his retirement from international cricket on October 3rd, 2024.